dishagupta-26/Student--with-Exception-Handling--PIJ/readme.md

 - **Search Student by PRN**: Find a student using their unique PRN.
 - **Search Student by Name**: Locate students based on their names.
 - **Delete Student**: Remove a student's record from the system.

+Absolutely!
+Here's a detailed list of **Custom Exceptions per Function** for your Student Data Entry project.
+You can directly paste this into your `README.md` under a section like:

+## Custom Exceptions per Function

+### **1. Add Student**
+- `DuplicateStudentException` – Thrown when student with the entered PRN already exist.
+- `InvalidMarksException` – Thrown when marks are not in the range of 1.0 to 10.0.

+### **2. Display All Students**
+- `EmptyStudentListException` – Thrown when student list is empty.
+- `DisplayException` – Thrown when a null student object is encountered during diplay.

+### **3. Search Student by PRN**
+- `InvalidSearchPrnException` – Thrown when PRN input is invalid (not 11 digits).
+- `PrnDoesNotExistException` – Thrown when theentered PRN doesn't exist.

+### **4. Search Student by Name**
+- `InvalidNameFormatException` – Thrown when the name is less than or equal to 2 characters.
+- `NameNotFoundException` – Thrown when no student is found with the given name.

+### **5. Update Student**
+- `StudentNotFoundForUpdateException` – Thrown when the student with the given PRN is not found.
+- `InvalidUpdateMarksException` – Thrown when new marks are outside the valid range (1.0 to 10.0).

+### **6. Delete Student**
+- `InvalidDeletePrnException` – Thrown when the PRN entered for deletion is invalid (not 11 digits).
+- `StudentNotFoundForDeleteException` – Thrown when no student matches the PRN for deletion.

 ## Prerequisites